rmosolgo/graphql-ruby/readme.md

 [![Dependency Status](https://gemnasium.com/rmosolgo/graphql-ruby.svg)](https://gemnasium.com/rmosolgo/graphql-ruby)

-Create a GraphQL interface by implementing _nodes_ and _edges_, then running queries.
+Create a GraphQL interface by implementing _nodes_ and _connections_, then running queries.

 ## To do:

-- Allow a default connection class
 - Implement root calls w/ JSON arguments
 - Implement `schema()`
 - Implement calls as arguments
 - Implement call argument introspection (wait for spec)
+- Allow a default connection class
 - Fix naming conflict for calls on fields (if parent has `some_call` and child has `some_call`, use child implementation)
 - Do something about the risk of accidently overriding important methods (eg `Field#value`) in custom classes
 - For fields that return objects, can they be queried _without_ other fields?
 Or must they always have fields?